nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 - **Contact**: Any person or entity stored in BakeBuddy's database, including customers, suppliers, and other business contacts
 - **Customer**: A person or business who purchases pastries from your bakery
-- **Supplier**: A person or business who provides ingredients or materials to your bakery
+- **Supplier**: A person or business who provides ingredients to your bakery
 </div>

 ## **Order-Related Terms**

 <div markdown="block" class="alert alert-info">
-- **Customer Order**: A record of pastries ordered by a customer, including quantity, delivery details, and status
+- **Customer Order**: A record of pastries ordered by a customer, including status and other details
-- **Supply Order**: A record of ingredients ordered from a supplier, including quantity and status
+- **Supply Order**: A record of ingredients ordered from a supplier, including status and other details
 - **Order Status**:
   - *Pending*: Order that has not been fulfilled yet
   - *Done*: Order that has been completed and delivered/received